Everybody's still obsessed with the motive of the co-pilot on that German Wings plane crash.

 Isn't that pretty clear?

-So we're gonna search for motive.
+So we're going to search for motive.

-That means was he a religious extremist of some kind.
+That means, was he a religious extremist of some kind?

 Anyway, great to have you back here, folks.

-Rushlin bought 800-282-2882, the email address, L Rushbow at EIBNet.com.
+Rushland bought 800-282-2882, the email address, lrushbo at EIBnet.com.

 I checked the email during the break, and there were some people.

-Well, we did yesterday, and frankly, probably shouldn't say this, the whole thing bores me.
+What we did yesterday, and frankly, probably shouldn't say this, the whole thing bores me.

-Because it's it's it's all predictable.
+Because it's all predictable.

 Every bit of it was predictable, and we did predict it back during the first early stages of this.